Zbrojovka Z 5 Express

-The Zbrojovka Z 5 Express was a car produced by Československá Zbrojovka in the 1930s.
+The Zbrojovka Z 5 Express is a car produced by Československá Zbrojovka in the 1930s.
 A more luxurious follow-on to the Z 4, the car was produced as both a sedan and sports car.
 357 were produced between 1936 and 1938, including one used by Carol II of Romania and another by Alois Eliáš, Prime Minister of the Protectorate of Bohemia and Moravia.

 Design

 In 1933, Zbrojovka tested a prototype four-cylinder car as a larger and more luxurious follow-on to the Z 4.
 The production car used a two stroke four cylinder 1470 cc engine with a bore of 90 mm and stroke of 77 mm.
 Power was transmitted to the rear wheels through a 3-speed manual gearbox.
 Drum brakes were fitted front and rear, and suspension was by lower wishbones and upper transverse leaf springs.

 The car was produced in a number of body styles, including a two-door sedan which cost 37,500 Kčs and a two-seat sports car that cost over 50,000 Kčs.
 They shared a wheelbase of 2875 mm.
 The sedan had a length that measured 4400 mm, a width of 1450 mm and a height of 1560 mm.
 The kerb weight of the sedan was 1040 kg.